jdahdah/ghost-html5-boilerplate/README.md

 Please note that Ghost is in an early development stage and this theme may adapt as Ghost evolves.

 ## Installing
-Download the [latest version](http://github.com/jdahdah/ghost-html5-boilerplate/archive/master.zip) of the Ghost HTML5-Boilerplate Theme and unzip its contents into a folder named `html5-boilerplate`.
+Download the [latest version](http://github.com/jdahdah/ghost-html5-boilerplate/archive/master.zip) of the Ghost HTML5-Boilerplate Theme and unzip its contents into a folder named whatever you want to call your theme.
 Put that in the Ghost theme directory:

 `[GHOST_DIRECTORY]/content/themes/`

 Restart Ghost, then navigate to `Settings` \> `General` in the Ghost admin area.
-Select "html5-boilerplate" from the dropdown menu labeled "Theme" and hit `Save`.
+Select your theme from the dropdown menu labeled "Theme" and hit `Save`.
 Voilà.

 ## Version
 Currently based on html5-boilerplate v4.3.0.